Philip K. Dick

-Just because you're paranoid doesn't mean what you write is wrong
+Just because you're paranoid doesn't mean you're wrong

 Besides being one of the most important figures in 20th-century science fiction, this guy was crazy.